Down Payment Considerations

 Down Payment Options

-You can purchase a single-family home or condominium with as little as 3.5% down payment.
-But there is a price for lower down payments on conforming loans: mortgage insurance (often called PMI, private mortgage insurance).
+You can purchase a single-family home or condominium with as little as 3% down payment.
+Keeping in mind, there is a price for lower down payments on conforming loans: mortgage insurance (often called PMI, private mortgage insurance).

 Mortgage insurance is required when the conforming loan amount is MORE than 80% of the purchase price (practical translation: down payment is less than 20%).
 Also, the lower the down payment, the higher the premium ratio charged.